-We all know that it is illegal for a person under the age of 21 years old to consume alcohol.
-Law enforcement officers throughout Salt Lake City, and the surrounding areas take an aggressive approach to enforcing the laws in Utah that prohibit the underaged possession of alcohol by a minor child or young adult.
+Law enforcement officers throughout Salt Lake City and the surrounding areas take an aggressive approach to enforcing the laws in Utah that prohibit the underaged possession of alcohol by a minor child or young adult.

 A conviction for “minor in possession” is a class B misdemeanor which is punishable by a term of imprisonment for up to 6 months and a fine of up to $1,000.00 plus a 90% surcharge.

-If you were charged with being a minor in possession of alcohol, public intoxication, or underaged drinking, then contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat, LLP.
-Our attorneys represent young people charged with a crime throughout Salt Lake City and the surrounding areas.
+If you were charged with the possession of alcohol as a minor, public intoxication, or underaged drinking, then contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat, LLP.
+Our attorneys represent young people charged with crimes throughout Salt Lake City and the surrounding areas.
 Call (801) 532-5297 today to discuss your case.

 Utah Code Section 32B-4-409 prohibits a minor from purchasing alcohol, attempting to purchase alcohol, soliciting another person to purchase alcohol, possessing alcohol, or consuming alcohol.
 A violation of this criminal statute is punishable as a Class B misdemeanor with a maximum penalty of up to 6 months in jail and a $1,000 fine.
 In addition, your driver's license can be suspended.

-For a juvenile who is 13, 14, 15, 16, or 17 years old who is found guilty of the offense, the court must suspend the juvenile's driving privileges.
+When a minor under 18 years old is found guilty of the offense, the court must suspend the minor’s driving privileges.

-If you were charged with any violation of Utah Code Section 32B-4-409, 32B-4-410, or 32B-4-411, related to the possession of use of alcohol, then contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat, LLP.
-The attorneys at Brown, Bradshaw & Moffat, LLP represent young people charged with drug abuse and alcohol abuse crimes throughout the greater Salt Lake City area and the surrounding areas in Utah.
+If you were charged with any violation of Utah Code related to the possession or use of alcohol, then contact an experienced criminal defense attorney at Brown, Bradshaw & Moffat, LLP.
+The attorneys at Brown, Bradshaw & Moffat represent young people charged with drug abuse and alcohol abuse crimes throughout the greater Salt Lake City area and the surrounding areas in Utah.

 Use the form above to request your free, confidential case evaluation.
 Our office will contact you as soon as possible to arrange for you to discuss the facts of your case with an experienced criminal defense attorney in Salt Lake City, Utah.